dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 *Further Complications*

 *Intel suddenly reports that the isolated destroyer, the Warszawa, isn’t making a tactical blunder.
-It’s actually trying to defect\!
+It’s actually trying to defect!
 (I literally had the cursor hovering over the destroyer to select it for an attack when the message popped up.
 If I’d been thirty seconds sooner the missiles would have been underway.)*